 Prerequisite: Bachelor's degree in English.
-Continuous Assessment: 100%

 Undertake an in-depth research project on the subject of poetry, producing an essay of between 7,500 and 10,000.
-Research a chosen topic, subject to the coordinator's approval, and develop specialist knowledge and skills in literary interpretation within the field of poetry and acquire a deeper level of knowledge and expertise on specific poets or poetic works.
+Research a chosen topic, subject to the coordinator's approval, develop specialist knowledge and skills in literary interpretation within the field of poetry and acquire a deeper level of knowledge and expertise on specific poets or poetic works.
 Undertaken after a student completes major coursework units, the two projects (LLC425 and LLC426) are the final hurdles (and alternatives to the Minor Thesis) in completing the Master of Arts in Literature by coursework.

-LLC426Independent Study II (Literary Contexts)SEM 2
+LLC426 Independent Study II (Literary Contexts) SEM 2

 Prerequisite: Bachelor's degree in English.
-Continuous Assessment: 100%

 Undertake an in-depth research project on the subject of literary contexts, producing an essay of between 7,500 and 10,000.
-Research a chosen topic, subject to the coordinator's approval, and develop specialist knowledge and skills in literary interpretation within a specified literary context or movement and acquire a deeper level of knowledge and expertise in literary studies.
+Research a chosen topic, subject to the coordinator's approval, develop specialist knowledge and skills in literary interpretation within a specified literary context or movement and acquire a deeper level of knowledge and expertise in literary studies.
 Undertaken after a student completes major coursework units, the two projects (LLC425 and LLC426) are the final hurdles (and alternatives to the Minor Thesis) in completing the Master of Arts in Literature by coursework.

-LLC600 Minor Thesis SEM 1 and 2 LLC600 Minor Thesis SEM I an
+LLC600 Minor Thesis SEM 1 and 2 LLC600PT

-Prerequisite: Postgraduate Diploma in English Literature Continuous Assessment: 100% Undertake an in-depth research project leading to a thesis of 15,000 to 20,000 words in English.
-Make a new and creative contribution to a field of study and to demonstrate the expertise as a scholar of literature.
+Prerequisite: Postgraduate Diploma in English Literature

+Undertake an in-depth research project leading to a thesis of 15,000 to 20,000 words in English.
+Make a new and creative contribution to a field of study and demonstrate your expertise as a scholar of literature.
 Acquire advanced knowledge in the field of literary studies.
 A component of the Master of Arts (Literature), this subject can only be undertaken after the completion of six courses of the degree - the first four courses forming the Postgraduate Diploma in Literature, the remaining two being the coursework components to the MA (Lit).